COURSE REVIEW

 Whitehawk Ranch is a little off the beaten path but well worth the trek.
 With $90 twilight rates (maybe the best time to play, with the sunset views) in prime season, this is a mid-priced course you'll want to work into a Tahoe/Reno-area trip.

-With the late afternoon sun cutting through the tall trees, it almost feels like you're playing in a different land here.
+With the late afternoon sun cutting through the tall trees, it almost feels like you're playing in a different land.
 You are.
 It's a nature land.
-For real this time.
+For real.

 Stay and play

-You barely need to leave the course to find your best room choice.
-The Lodge at Whitehawk Ranch (877-945-6343) is a smart accomodations pick.
-You rent individual condo cabins here.
-The one I stayed in had three full bedrooms, a huge open kitchen and dead animals everywhere on the walls.
-This is no wimpy trendy spot.
+For the best accommodation choice you'll barely need to leave the course.
+The best choice for accommodation is the Lodge at Whitehawk Ranch (877-945-6343), which rents individual condo cabins; mine had three full bedrooms, a huge open kitchen and dead animals everywhere on the walls.
+It's is no place for trendspotters, just a first-rate lodging option.

 Dining out